 Dean of Students

-On behalf of your Student Government Association, I would like to take this opportunity to welcome you to Suffolk University.
+On behalf of the Student Government Association, and the undergraduate student body, I would like to take this opportunity to welcome you to Suffolk University.

-As I am sure you already know, you are about to take on one of the most incredible experiences of your life by attending Suffolk University in the city of Boston.
-Suffolk’s distinct location gives us fantastic opportunities to connect to prestigious local and global businesses, hospitals, and the Massachusetts Government.
+As I am sure you already know, you are embarking on an amazing journey.
+The journey we call “college” is one that will transform you in ways you never thought possible.
+It will teach you things you never imagined, and leave you ready to take on anything.
+You have the added benefit of attending a world class university, located in the heart of the greatest city in the world.
+Suffolk’s distinct location gives all of us fantastic opportunities to connect to prestigious local and global businesses, hospitals, other private sector companies, and of course the public sector.
 Don’t forget the plethora of cultural, ethnic and historical hubs that surround the area as well!

-Over 80 student organizations on campus cover a wide variety of interests including Suffolk's school newspapers, Mock Trial, the Black Student Union, the Program Council, the Rainbow Alliance, the Seriously Bent Improv Comedy Troupe and many more.
+Suffolk is home to a vast number of student organizations.
+From cultural clubs, to student governance, to video gaming, and much more.
+It would be impossible to name the almost 100 different student clubs and organizations.
+There is at least one club out there for you, and I challenge you to find it and get involved.
 Throughout your time here at Suffolk, opportunities to get involved on and off campus will present themselves.
 I hope you take my suggestion seriously when I say don’t let those opportunities go to waste.
 Your involvement will make your college life that much more enjoyable and meaningful while also setting yourself apart when it comes time to find a job.

-Most of you went out of your comfort zone when you decided to start this next chapter in your life, don’t be afraid to step out of that zone a few more times during your time here at Suffolk University.
-Suffolk's academic programs will also offer you myriad opportunities.
+Most of you went out of your comfort zone when you decided to start this next chapter in your life, so don’t be afraid to step out of that zone a few more times during your time here at Suffolk University.
+Suffolk's academic programs will also offer you a wide array of opportunities.
 The study abroad program allows you to explore different parts of the world while maintaining academic standing and earning credits.
-Whether you want to spend a semester in Australia, somewhere I came to love when I studied abroad there, or a semester interning in Washington, DC, there are dozens of places you can explore through this program.
+Whether you want to spend a semester in Australia, or a semester interning in Washington, DC, there are dozens of places you can explore through this program.
 Here in Boston, the classes you take will help prepare you for your next step in life.
 Suffolk's professors are highly skilled in their fields and go the extra mile for each and every one of us.
 Their wealth of knowledge and expertise from the real world can be used to aid you in your own journeys even after you graduate.

 Throughout your time here, I hope you learn what I have come to realize about Suffolk University; that it is a place of unique and incredible growth.
-With the variety of unique opportunities that this university has to offer, you will have the ability to learn a great deal about your given field, as well as discovering more about yourself in the process.
+With the variety of unique opportunities that this university has to offer, you will have the ability to learn a great deal about your given field, as well as discover more about yourself in the process.
 Get involved, take those leaps of faith, always urge yourself to step a little farther outside your comfort zone, and remember that the opportunities for you to better yourself are here at Suffolk, you just have to seize them for yourself.
+Finally, never be afraid to fail.
+Failure is only a figment of our imagination.
+As long as you try, you will never fail.

 We’re also still recruiting graduate students to serve as general members of the GSA Executive Board for this upcoming academic year.
 If you’re interested in making a difference on campus, please email us at email@example.com.